emias12/FinalYearProject/README.md

 - Contains the loss functions for EEG and BOLD
 - Also includes Balloon-Windkessel hemodynamic model

+### OptimiseAll.ipynb
+- This just gives an idea of how the Bayesian optimisation is run
+- Many more configuratins were experimented but not included
+- To plot convergence or partial dependency plots use plot_convergence(res_output) or plot_objective(res_output)
+- To run the model to see the resulting hyperparameters, change the gp_optimise to the desired loss function, and update loss function empirical psd/fc

 ### leadfield_generator.m
 - Matlab file that generated the leadfield matrix